olantrust/humhub-roundcube-email-and-contacts/README.md

 Integrate contacts and email inbox into your Humhub experience.
 You must a Roundcube facility (either on your own server, or alternatively via an email provider).
 This app can give provides

-A) a shared inbox and contact list for each Space
+1. a shared inbox and contact list for each Space
-B) a private inbox and contacts list for each User
+2. a private inbox and contacts list for each User

 The app can store login details, but check security requirements meet your needs before use.